Canadian Economy Grows Despite Interest Rate Hike: Will Bank of Canada Raise Rates Again?

 James Orlando, director of economic services at TD Bank

-The chief economist of Desjardins, Jimmy Jean, also believes that the Bank of Canada could wait until the summer before raising its key rate.
+The chief economist of Desjardins, Jimmy Jean, also believes that the Bank of Canada might wait until the summer before raising its key rate.
 This would give the central bank time to properly assess inflationary pressures.

 “We’re going to narrowly escape it, but I think she’ll want to collect more data,” he said.